tylercchase/octochat/README.md

 # Octochat
-A chat app that uses Node, MongoDB and React with Electron
+A chat app that uses Node, MongoDB and React

 ## Setup